 Meadow sage plants are easy to grow clump-forming plants with a woody-base.

-They grow upright to a height of 18” to 36” inches.
+The dark purple stems (often square stems) grow upright to a height of 18” to 36” inches with a spread of around 24” inches.

-The leaves are notched and wrinkled around 4” inches long.
+The green leaves are notched and wrinkled around 4” inches long.

 They are oblong or lanceolate-shaped and medium to gray-green in color.